Face (sociological concept): Japanese

+The terms menboku and taimen were borrowed into Japanese from the Chinese miànmù and tǐmiàn during the Heian period, while mentsu, from miànzi, entered the language in the 1920s–1930s.

 The need for positive self-regard is culturally variant and Japanese motivations for positive self-regard differ from those of other cultures in that it is primarily self-critically focused.
 From a young age, children are encouraged by parents to become socially shared images of the ideal person through the phrase “rashii” (らしい；similar to).
 In this way, social roles influence how Japanese identify themselves but also establish the desirable image Japanese people wish to present in front of others.
 “Japanese competition characterized by yokonarabi (横並び), emphasizing not on surpassing others, but on not falling behind others”.
 The continual effort to improve oneself as summarized by the saying gambarimasu (頑張ります) can be viewed as an expression to secure the esteem of others, illustrating high motivations to maintain public face in Japanese culture.

 In contrast to the Chinese notion of mianzi which emphasizes one's power, the Japanese notion of mentsu places emphasis on social roles.
 A comparative study of Japanese and Chinese student's perceptions of face revealed that Japanese students tend to be more concerned about face in situations relating to social status and appropriate treatment of others based on social status, while Chinese students tend to be more concerned in situations concerning evaluations of competence or performance.